cbaragao/MilitaryHistory/README.md

 ## 🏆 Project Impact

-**🎖️ Preserving Military History Through Modern Data Science**
+**🎖️ Preserving Military History Through Modern Data Engineering**

 This project makes decades of military archival data accessible to researchers, historians, and analysts worldwide.
-By combining traditional archival research with modern data processing techniques, we're enabling new insights into military operations, conflict patterns, and historical events.
+By combining traditional archival research with modern ELT processing techniques, we're enabling new insights into military operations, conflict patterns, and historical events.

 **📊 By the Numbers**: 58 datasets • 500K+ records • 40+ years of history • Global accessibility